-Guidance: Only states with MCOs, PIHPs, or PAHPs need to complete Section 3.12.4.
+Guidance: Only states with MCOs, PIHPs, or PAHPs need to complete Section 3.12.3.

-- The State assures that it will implement and operate a quality rating system that issues an annual quality rating for each MCO, PIHP, and PAHP, which the State will prominently display on the Web site required under 42 CFR 438.10(c)(3), in accordance with the requirements set forth in 42 CFR 438.334.
-(42 CFR 457.1240(d)) - Guidance:States will be required to comply with this assurance within 3 years after CMS, in consultation with States and other Stakeholders and after providing public notice and opportunity for comment, has identified performance measures and a methodology for a Medicaid and CHIP managed care quality rating system in the Federal Register.
+J.12.3.1 □ the state whether it has been accredited by a private independent accrediting entity, and, if the MCO, PIHP, or PAHP has received accreditation by a private independent accrediting agency, that the MCO, PIHP, and PAHP authorizes the private independent accrediting entity to provide the State a copy of its recent accreditation review that includes the MCO, PIHP, and PAHP's accreditation status, survey type, and level (as applicable); accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; and expiration date of the accreditation.
+(42 CFR 457.1240(c), cross referencing to 42 CFR 438.332(a) and (b)).
+3.12.3.2 The State assures that it will make the accreditation status for each contracted MCO, PIHP, and PAHP available on the Web site required under 42 CFR 438.10(c)(3), including whether each MCO, PIHP, and PAHP has been accredited and, if applicable, the name of the accrediting entity, accreditation program, and accreditation level; and update this information at least annually.
+(42 CFR 457.1240(c), cross referencing to 42 CFR 438.332(c)) 3.12.4 Quality Ratin ${f g}$ Guidar nce: Only s states with MCOs, PIHPs, or PAHPs need to complete Section 3.12.4. annual quality display on the ares that it will implement and operate a quality rating system that issues any rating for each MCO, PIHP, and PAHP, which the State will prominently two web site required under 42 CFR 438.10(c)(3), in accordance with the set forth in 42 CFR 438.334.
+(42 CFR 457.1240(d)) Guidar consuland or metho will be required to comply with this assurance within 3 years after CMS, in tation with States and other Stakeholders and after providing public notice portunity for comment, has identified performance measures and a dology for a Medicaid and CHIP managed care quality rating system in the al Register.
+3.12.5 Quality Revie ·w Guidar etes with MCOs, PIHPs, PAHPs, PCCMs or PCCM entities need to ete Sections 3.12.5 and 3.12.5.1. that a qualifie contracting M ares that each contract with a MCO, PIHP, PAHP, or PCCM entity requires d EQRO performs an annual external quality review (EQR) for each (CO, PIHP, PAHP or PCCM entity, except as provided in 42 CFR 438.362.
+1250(a), cross referencing to 42 CFR 438.350(a))

-3.12.5 Quality Review

-Guidance: All states with MCOs, PIHPs, PAHPs, PCCMs or PCCM entities need to complete Sections 3.12.5 and 3.12.5.1.

-The State assures that each contract with a MCO, PIHP, PAHP, or PCCM entity requires that a qualified EQRO performs an annual external quality review (EQR) for each contracting MCO, PIHP, PAHP or PCCM entity, except as provided in 42 CFR 438.362.
-(42 CFR 457.1250(a), cross referencing to 42 CFR 438.350(a))

-3.12.5.1 External Quality Review Organization